ian7o/DuckHuntGame/README.md

 > Difficulty Levels: The game features different difficulty levels, increasing the speed.

->   End of the Game: The game continues until the player decides to stop or until a specific number of rounds is completed.
+>   End of the Game: The game continues until the player decides to stop or until reach a specific number of missing ducks.

 > have fun